 - Low numbers of all three blood cell counts is called pancytopenia.

 Doctors don't know why some cells become juvenile myelomonocytic leukemia (JMML) and others don't.
-They've found few risk factors associated with the disease.

 Scientists have established a link between JMML and a rare genetic condition called neurofibromatosis 1.
 Children with neurofibromatosis are about 500 times more likely to develop JMML or another myeloid disease than are children who don't have the condition.